coltonmorris/dot-files/README.md

 * zsh
 * zprezto

-It creates a symbolic links in your home directory pointing to the files in this repo.
+It creates symbolic links in your home directory pointing to the files in this repo.

 ### Dependencies